-The Final Selection operation is applied to restrict the number of clustering solutions presented to the decision-maker or data specialist.
-One way to select the final set of solutions is by applying CVIs.
-For example, in \cite{Tsai2012}, Pakhira, Bandyopadhyay and Maulik (PBM) ~\cite{Pakhira2004}, and $DB$ indices were used to single out the optimal solution.
-In \cite{menendez2013multi, menendez2014co}, the solution with the highest value of the $Sep_{graph}$ in the Pareto Front was considered the best solution to be selected.
-In \cite{xia2013novel}, a new indicator called projection similarity validity index (PSVIndex) was designed to select the best solution and cluster number.
-In \cite{dutta2019automatic}, the EMOC approach uses an overall ranks of nine CVIs to determine the final set of solutions: C index~\cite{baker1976graph}, COSEC - Compactness and Separation Measure of Clusters~\cite{RAHMAN2014345}, $DB$, $Dunn$, $Dev$, $Entropy$, $XB$, Purity~\cite{schutze2008introduction} and F-Measure~\cite{Larsen1999}.
-In particular, \cite{Luo2015} the nondominated solutions are used to construct a standard adjacency matrix, and the measurement Ratio Cut \cite{Wei1999} provides a way to select a final trade-off solution.
+The Selection module is applied to restrict the number of clustering solutions presented to the decision-maker or data specialist.
+In the literature, most EMOCs select the final set of solutions by applying CVIs (see Section \ref{sec:cvis}).
+For example, in \cite{Tsai2012}, Pakhira, Bandyopadhyay and Maulik ($PBM$) ~\cite{Pakhira2004}, and $DB$ indices were used to single out the optimal solution.
+In \cite{menendez2013multi, menendez2014co}, the solution with the highest value of the $Sep_{graph}$ in the Pareto front was considered the best solution to be selected.
+In \cite{xia2013novel}, a new indicator called the projection similarity validity index (PSVIndex) was designed to select the best solution and cluster number.
+In \cite{dutta2019automatic}, the EMOC approach uses an overall rank of nine CVIs to determine the final set of solutions: C index~\cite{baker1976graph}, COSEC - Compactness and Separation Measure of Clusters~\cite{RAHMAN2014345}, $DB$, $Dunn$, $Dev$, $Ent$, $XB$, Purity~\cite{schutze2008introduction} and F-Measure~\cite{Larsen1999}.
+In particular, in \cite{Luo2015}, the non-dominated solutions are used to construct a standard adjacency matrix, and the measurement Ratio Cut \cite{Wei1999} provides a way to select a final trade-off solution.

-Another way to select final solutions is by applying the knee-based approaches.
-The knee method presented by Handl and Knowles~\cite{Handl2005b} compares the final set of solutions and a control front.
-The solution corresponding to the largest distance between the actual nondominated front and the control fronts is chosen to be the final solution, corresponding to the "knee" (the point of inflection) of the nondominated front.
-In ~\cite{wang2018, Du2005}, the best clustering result is defined by the "elbow" method, which consists in picking the "elbow" or "knee" of the curve in the nondominated front.
+Another way to select final solutions is by applying the knee-based approaches that are usually applied in determining the number of clusters in a data set.
+For example, the knee method presented by Handl and Knowles~\cite{Handl2005b} compares the final set of solutions and a control front.
+The solution corresponding to the largest distance between the actual non-dominated front and the control fronts is chosen to be the final solution, corresponding to the "knee" (the point of inflection) of the non-dominated front.
+In ~\cite{wang2018, Du2005}, the best clustering result is defined by the "elbow" method, which consists of picking the "elbow" or "knee" of the curve in the non-dominated front.

-Besides that, clustering ensemble methods (see Section~\ref{sec:ensemble}) also are used in the selection of the final solutions, in which the nondominated solutions are used as base partitions to generate the consensual partition.
-In this context, the use of the ensemble methods as crossover operators (associated with the no use of a mutation operator) may lead to a reduced number of solutions in the final population because it does not produce a large number of similar partitions in the evolutionary process~\cite{Faceli2006}.
+Besides that, clustering ensemble methods are used to select the final solutions.
+The non-dominated solutions are used as base partitions to generate the consensual partition by applying a consensual function to combine the base partitions.